mikolasan/mikolasan.github.io/src/markdown/make/robot.md

 ## See also

+- [Robot of the World](https://trello.com/b/A1RnF6x5/robots-of-the-world) - my modest encyclopedia, use it for inspiration.
 - If it looks too intimidating, then take a look on Kevin McAleer's video [How to design and make a robot](https://www.youtube.com/watch?v=lKxJUViQsW8) that will show how simple it can be
 - Perception of sensors and actuation of motors reviewed alos from [developmental psychology perspective](/science/developmental-psychology-studies)
 - SmartCar [1](https://www.pcbway.com/project/shareproject/Smartcar___Motors_board.html) [2](https://github.com/rosmo-robot/smartcar_shield#platform)